qirh/qirh.github.io/about.md

 permalink: /about/
 ---

-Ok, so the secret is yogurt and sumac in the blender and a twist of lime.
+Ok, so the secret is yogurt and sumac in the blender and a twist of lime

 ### More Information
-Hey, I'm saleh, and I am a bit of a perfectionist and that has led me to cancel a lot of personal projects, because I could never find enough time to work on them and get them to a level that I like.
-However, I'm starting this project with the goal of trying to fight the urge of cancelling it even if it is flawed and so many the posts are unedited.
+Hey, I'm saleh, I'm starting this blog with the goal of trying to fight the the perfectionsist urge that I have that usually leads me to delete projects.
+As long as you're seeing this, I'm winning over my inner self :)

 Lastly, my email is listed in the bottom banner, please let me know what you think!
-Also, this blog is powered by [Jekyll Now.](http://http://www.jekyllnow.com/)
+This blog is powered by [Jekyll Now](https://www.jekyllnow.com/)

 ### My website
   [saladesaleh.com](http://saladesaleh.com)